Facebook Pixel How to Create a Reflection in Photoshop (6 Easy Steps)

 Figure #11 gradient tool

-Next select the Gradient tool from your tools panel.
-Keyboard shortcut is “g” but make sure you have the gradient tool and not the paint bucket.
-See Figure #11 left.
-Hit the “d” key on your keyboard to set your foreground/background colors to default, then hit “x” to switch them.
-Make sure you see black as your foreground color and white as the background color (see Figure #12 below).
+Hit the D key on your keyboard to set your foreground and background color to their default values, then hit X to switch them.
+Make sure you see black as your foreground color and white as your background color:

 colors-foreground-background

-Once you have your colors set to black and white, and your gradient tool selected and ready for use – make sure you are on the layer mask not the layer.
-You can tell because whatever is active has corner brackets around it.
-If you layer thumbnail is selected, just click on the white layer mask thumbnail to make it active.
-We need to make sure we are doing this on the mask, NOT the layer.
+Once you have your colors set to black and white, and your gradient tool selected and ready for use, make sure you have the layer mask selected, not the layer.
+(You can tell because the active element should have a white bracket around it.)
+If your layer thumbnail is selected instead of the mask, just click on the white layer mask thumbnail.
+Again, we need to make sure we are doing this on the mask, not the layer.

-How masks work is that anything in white on the mask reveals the contents of the layer.
-Where ever there is black on the mask it hides that area of the layer.
-So we want to hide the outer edges of this layer so it fades out gradually towards the bottom of the image and looks more natural.
+We want to hide the outer edges of our “reflected” layer so it fades out gradually toward the bottom of the image and looks more natural.

-With the gradient tool, by default it paints from the foreground color, to the background – fading from one to the other depending on how we create the gradient.
-Sometimes it takes a little experimenting to get it just right but you can always “undo” using the handy “command/control+z” shortcut on your keyboard and it goes back one step or undoes what you just applied.
+Note that the Gradient tool paints from the foreground color to the background color by default, fading from one to the other depending on how we create the gradient.
+Sometimes it takes a little experimenting to get it just right, but you can always use the handy Cmd/Ctrl+Z shortcut on your keyboard, and Photoshop will undo what you just applied.

-NOTE: “undo” is your best friend in Photoshop, if you learn no other keyboard shortcuts, memorize this one!
+(Note: Undo is your best friend in Photoshop!
+Even if you learn no other keyboard shortcuts, memorize that one!)

-NOTE: with the gradient tool on a mask you don’t actually even need to “undo” if you just drag another one overtop it replaces the first one.
-But it’s still good to know how to undo!
+(When applying the Gradient tool to a mask, you don’t actually even need to use the Undo command; if you just apply another gradient on top, it’ll replace the first one.
+But it’s still good to know how to Undo!)

 Here’s the image with my gradient applied to the layer mask.
-Notice on the mask it goes from black to white?
-So it’s hiding the bottom area of this layer which is what we want.
-See Figure #13 below.
+Notice how on the mask (in the Layers palette) it goes from black to white?

 Figure #13 gradient applied to mask